Sample Ansible setup

 --- # file: group_vars/all ntp: ntp-boston.example.com backup: backup-boston.example.com

-If necessary, you can define specific hardware variance in systems in a host_vars file:
+If necessary, you can define specific hardware variance in systems in the

 --- # file: host_vars/db-bos-1.example.com foo_agent_port: 86 bar_agent_port: 99

-Again, if you are using dynamic inventory, Ansible creates many dynamic groups automatically.
-So a tag like “class:webserver” would load in variables from the file “group_vars/ec2_tag_class_webserver” automatically.
+If you use dynamic inventory, Ansible creates many dynamic groups automatically.
+As a result, a tag like

 --- # file: site.yml - import_playbook: webservers.yml - import_playbook: dbservers.yml

-The webservers.yml file, also at the top level, maps the configuration of the webservers group to the roles related to the webservers group:
+webservers.yml playbook, also at the top level, maps the configuration of the webservers group to the roles related to the webservers group:

 --- # file: webservers.yml - hosts: webservers roles: - common - webtier